NotWoods/tigeroakes.com/_portfolio/pass-the-bomb.md

 I worked on the client-side aspect of the game, along with helping guide some of the other team members.
-The game includes **CSS animations** to indicate the remaning time with a fuse, and **Hammer.js** to let players submit their entry by swiping or "passing" the bomb away.
+The game includes **CSS animations** to indicate the remaining time with a fuse, and **Hammer.js** to let players submit their entry by swiping or "passing" the bomb away.